 Amend Clause 42.12 as follows:

-The User shall (if it is an IDNO Party) provide to the Nominated Calculation Agent such data concerning each of the User’s Systems as may reasonably be requested in order that the Nominated Calculation Agent can calculate the “HV split” and/or the "LV mains split" (as each such expression is defined in Schedule 16).
-The User shall provide such data during October each year, and shall provide such data in such reasonable format as the Nominated Calculation Agent may request.
+The User shall (if it is an IDNO Party) provide to the Nominated Calculation Agent such data concerning each of the User’s Systems as may reasonably be requested in order that the Nominated Calculation Agent can calculate the “HV split” (as defined in Schedule 29).
+The User shall provide such data no later than the end of October each year, and shall provide such data in such reasonable format as the Nominated Calculation Agent may request.

 Amend Clause 42.13 as follows: